Demolition derby: History

 Demolition derbies were first held at various fairs, race tracks, and speedways by independent promoters in the 1950s.
 There are unconfirmed reports of events occurring as far back as the 1930s utilizing the abundant supply of worn-out Ford Model Ts.
 The originator of the concept for auto demolition derbies is disputed.
-One source says that Don Basile is often credited with inventing the demolition derby at Carrell Speedway in 1947.
-Another source states stock car racer Larry Mendelsohn created the concept for demolition derbies at New York State's Islip Speedway in 1958 after realizing many people favored wrecks to racing.
+One source says that Don Basile is often credited with inventing the demolition derby at the now demolished Carrell Speedway, near Gardena, CA, in 1947.
+Another source states stock car racer Larry Mendelsohn created the concept for demolition derbies at New York State's Islip Speedway in 1958, after realizing many people favored wrecks to racing.

 The sport's popularity grew throughout the 1960s, becoming a standard at county fairs and becoming a subculture nationwide.
 The popularity of demolition derbies also spread overseas.
-In 1963 a reported crowd of 20,000 packed into the Rowley Park Speedway in Adelaide to see Australia's first demolition derby.
+In 1963, a reported crowd of 20,000 packed into the Rowley Park Speedway in Adelaide to see Australia's first demolition derby.
 Due to the size of the crowd (about twice the venue capacity), the police closed the speedway's gates.
 The derby itself had over 75 entries and lasted for over 100 minutes.
 Demolition derbies in Australia generally take place at speedways (usually on the opening or closing night of the season), with most cars being older model Australian-made sedans and wagons.

 ABC's Wide World of Sports televised the World Championship Demolition Derby from the mid-1960s until 1992.
 In 1972, the Los Angeles Coliseum hosted a demolition derby with mint-condition late model cars driven by Mario Andretti, A. J. Foyt, and Bobby Unser.
 The popular ABC sitcom Happy Days included the character Pinky Tuscadero, a female professional demolition derby driver and occasional love interest to the show's most popular character, Arthur Fonzarelli.
 Folk-pop singer Jim Croce wrote and sung about the sport in one of his popular songs, "Rapid Roy (The Stock Car Boy)" on his 1972 album, You Don't Mess Around with Jim.

 The sport's popularity peaked in the 1970s.
-By the 1980s, the sport's popularity began to wane.
-With the demise of Wide World of Sports, television exposure became scarce.
-In addition to safety concerns and the shortage of full-size vehicles, some felt that the sport has shown little change or innovation beyond its original premise.
+But by the 1980s, the sport's popularity began to wane.
+With the demise of Wide World of Sports, television exposure of the game became scarce.
+In addition to safety concerns and the shortage of full-size vehicles, some felt that the sport had shown little change or innovation beyond its original premise.